zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

 ## Prepare the Fabric8 Plugin

-1. TODO -- Make image stream for fuse on openshift available -- Also check for next step to make the name correct

-2. Open the `pom.xml` file for the `catalog-service`.
+1. Open the `pom.xml` file for the `catalog-service`.
 Include the `openshift/java` image stream name:

 ```xml
 ...